 So, we can create a star on Earth -- at least for a short time.
 But it remains to be seen if we can sustain such a creation and harness its astounding energy.

-Learn more about stars and energy by following the links on the next page.
+Learn more about stars and energy by following the links below.

 Related HowStuffWorks Articles

 More Great Links

 - Brookings Institution.
 "The 'Mike' test, November 1, 1952."
 2010.
 (May 20, 2010) http://www.brookings.edu/projects/archive/nucweapons/mike.aspx

 - Cox, Brian.
 "Can we make a star on Earth?"
 BBC Horizons.
 February 2009.
 (May 19, 2010) http://www.bbc.co.uk/programmes/b00hr6bk

 - Cox, Brian.
 "How to build a star on Earth."
 BBC News.
 Feb.
 16, 2009.
 (May 18, 2010) http://news.bbc.co.uk/2/hi/sci/tech/7891787.stm

 - Gray, Richard.
 "Scientists plan to ignite tiny man-made star."
 Telegraph.
 Dec.
 27, 2008.
 (May 18, 2010) http://www.telegraph.co.uk/science/science-news/3981697/Scientists-plan-to-ignite-tiny-man-made-star.html